 Smart warehousing is the full automation of virtually all repetitive and tedious warehouse work through the integration of new technologies.
 Like other forms of business automation, warehouse automation definitely improves productivity and save costs.
 When a warehouse is automated, many of the activities are simplified and done more efficiently with the help of robots and autonomous drones.
-According to forecasts by Tractica, logistics and warehousing robot shipments worldwide will grow from 194,000 units to 938,000 units from 2018 to 2022 as many companies rush to adopt robotic systems.
+According to forecasts by Tractica, logistics and warehousing robot shipments worldwide will grow from 12,930,000 units to 24,920,000 units from 2023 to 2028 as many companies rush to adopt robotic systems. many companies rush to adopt robotic systems.

 However, a smart warehouse is not just about automation but also the collaboration between machines and humans.
 Thanks to the Internet of things, a plethora of moving parts, i.e., products, devices, and workers, in a smart warehouse can be simply connected and managed in one network.